Advising Appointment Preparation

-Set goals for the advising appointment.
-It’s best to have a clear idea of what you hope to accomplish from your advising appointment.
-What do you want to learn?
-How is your Linfield experience going thus far?
-What would you like to share with your advisor about your current semester and what’s happening in and out of classes?
+Set goals for the advising meeting.
+It’s best to have a clear idea of what you hope to accomplish when speaking with your advisor.
+Do you need more information?
+What questions do you have?
+What should your advisor know about your current semester and what’s happening in and out of classes?
 Write down your questions, concerns, and goals prior to the appointment.

 Use the time to do extended planning.
 If you have come prepared for your appointment with a proposed schedule, your advisor should be able to review your schedule and make any recommendations in a short amount of time.
-Use the rest of your time to discuss long-term planning including opportunities to develop your skills by engaging in research, adding a minor, applying for an internship, or planning to study abroad.
+Use the rest of your time to discuss long-term planning - engaging in research, adding a minor, applying for an internship, or planning to study abroad.
 Or, you may want to simply check in regarding how things are going in your classes.
 If you have several in-depth questions, consider scheduling a follow-up appointment with your advisor after registration.

 Know when you are eligible to register.
 Your registration time is based on your number of completed credits (not including credits in progress).
 Review the registration schedule to find out when you may begin registering.